8 warning signs of a heart attack for women

 I know it can be scary to even think about having a heart attack, but please take a minute to read this.
 The information here can make a big difference when it comes to saving your life, or that of a loved one.

-You may have heard that heart attack symptoms for women are different than those for men.
+You may have heard that heart attack symptoms or heart disease for women are different than those for men.
 But most of us don’t know what the warning signs for women actually are.

 Some women suffering from a heart attack may think they just have a bad flu because their symptoms don’t seem anything like a heart attack.
 Here are 8 warning symptoms:

 If you think you or someone else is having a heart attack, call 9–1–1.